Plugin creation guide#

 cd $BITOPS_OPSREPO_ENVIRONMENT_DIR

-echo "Listing contents of duplicate-environment Root: $BITOPS_OPSREPO_ENVIRONMENT_DIR"
+echo "Listing contents of sample-plugin Root: $BITOPS_OPSREPO_ENVIRONMENT_DIR"

 ls -al .

-echo "Running the plugin CLI:"
+echo "Running the plugin CLI: (SKIPPED)"

 echo "Options:"